Information Regarding The CPAT

 Ceiling Breach and Pull: This skill has to be demonstrated when the entry passages are blocked and the only way to enter the area is to breach the ceiling and pull out the survivors.

-There is no fixed time limit for individual events in the firefighter CPAT test; however, the total time allowed for completing all eight events is 10 minutes 20 seconds.
+There is no fixed time limit for individual events in the exam; however, the total time allowed for completing all eight events is 10 minutes 20 seconds.

 Orientation and Training

-For a modest amount of fee, the firefighting recruits and candidates can undergo an orientation to the firefighter CPAT test and can also participate in a rigorous run test that covers these eight basic physical firefighting skills.
+For a modest amount of fee, the firefighting recruits and candidates can undergo an orientation and also participate in a rigorous run test that covers these eight basic physical firefighting skills.
 By paying an extra fee, you may also use the firefighting equipment on a scheduled practice day and acquaint yourself with these tasks prior to the testing day.

-There are some international standards of the firefighter CPAT test.
+There are some international standards defined for the firefighting test.

-- These standards mention that each candidate or recruit has a right to obtain two orientation sessions within a time period of eight weeks before taking the actual firefighter CPAT test.
+- These standards mention that each candidate or recruit has a right to obtain two orientation sessions within a time period of eight weeks before taking the actual test.

 - The pre-test program also offers each recruit or candidate to perform two practice runs that will be timed.